AngelaNova/Angela_Tutoring_OrganicChemistry/README.md

 ## Overview

 This project utilizes React.js to create a dynamic web application for tutoring services.
-The application includes various components such as Navbar, Hero section, Statistics display, Business information, Billing details, Testimonials section, Call to Action (CTA), and Footer.
+The application includes various components such as Navbar, Hero section, Statistics display, Business information, License details, Testimonials section, Call to Action (CTA), and Footer.

 ## Getting Started